petrgon/beyond-my-sources/README.md

 # Beyond My Content
 Adds button to DnDBeyond to filter your content.
-Works with Violentmonkey extension.
+Works with Violentmonkey extension and similar.

+This script was tested in Chrome and Firefox.

 ## How to install
 1. Install [violentmonkey](https://violentmonkey.github.io/) browser extension.